-Market risk is the risk that a change in market prices and/or any of the underlying market factors will result in losses.
-Each business area is responsible for ensuring that their market risk exposures are prudent.
+Market risk is the risk that a change in market prices and/or any of the underlying market risk factors will result in losses.
+Within a set of risk limits set by the Risk Management function and approved by the Board, each business area is responsible for ensuring that their market risk exposures are prudent.
 In addition, Canaccord has established procedures to ensure that risks are measured, closely monitored, controlled and visible to senior levels of management.

 Canaccord is exposed to equity price risk, liquidity risk and volatility risk as a result of its principal trading activities in equity securities.
 Canaccord is also exposed to specific interest rate risk, credit spread risk and liquidity risk in respect of its principal trading in fixed income securities.
 In addition to active supervision and review of trading activities by senior management, Canaccord mitigates its risk exposure through a variety of limits to control concentration, capital allocation and usage, as well as through trading policies and guidelines.
 Canaccord manages and monitors its risks in this area using both qualitative and quantitative measures, on a company-wide basis, and also by trading desk and by individual trader.
-Canaccord operates a firm-wide VaR risk measurement system for its equity and fixed income inventories.
-Management also reviews and monitors inventory levels and positions, trading results, aging and concentration levels.
+Canaccord operates a firm-wide scenario analysis and Value-at-Risk (VaR) risk measurement system for its equity and fixed income inventories.
+Management also regularly reviews and monitors inventory levels and positions, trading results, aging and concentration levels.
 Consequently, Canaccord can ensure that it is adequately diversified with respect to market risk factors and that trading activity is within the risk tolerance levels established by senior management.